 Ed.
 Note: This article was revised 25-Jul-17 to include information on safe standstill.

 Since we are controlling machinery, safety is always a concern.
 In the 1990’s when I started designing machinery with motor drives, dealing with safety concerns usually meant adding a suitably rated contactor upstream of the drive so that you could interrupt power to the drive in case something went wrong.
-With early servo drives, interrupting the supply power often meant losing position data or worse, so contactors were placed between the drive and the motor.
-This occasionally caused the drive stage of the servo controller to blow up if the switch-off happened with the motor running and under high load.
+With early servo drives, interrupting the supply power often meant losing position data or worse.
+Placing contactors between the drive and the motor solved this problem, but interrupting the supply power would sometimes cause the drive stage of the servo controller to blow up if the switch-off happened with the motor running and under high load.
 Motor drive manufacturers responded by providing contactors and other components built into their drives, creating a feature called Safe Torque Off (STO).

 If you have been a reader of this blog for a while, you may recall that I have discussed stop categories before.
-This article expands on those concepts in relation to motor drives and their stopping functions specifically.
+This article expands on those concepts with the focus on motor drives and their stopping functions specifically.
 I’ve also talked about Emergency Stop extensively.
-You might be interested in reading more about the e-stop function in the post “Emergency Stop – What’s so confusing about that?”
+You might be interested in reading more about the e-stop function, starting with the post “Emergency Stop – What’s so confusing about that?”

 Safe Torque Off (STO)